eqbal/crystal_coin/README.md

 ### Intro

+If you heard of Blockchain, Proof of work, hashing etc. and you know the theoretical part but you are still not convinced as you think the only way to understand the details is by digging deeper into the implementation, then this article is for you.

+I'm not by any mean an expert blockchain engineer, but thought the easiest way to understand Blockchain is by implementing a new one from scratch.

-In this article, I'll explore the internals of blockchain by building a coin called Crystal Coin from scratch.
+In this article, I'll explore the internals of blockchain by building a coin called CrystalCoin from scratch.
 We will simplify most of the things like complexity, algorithm choices etc.

 Focusing on the details of a concrete example will provide a deeper understanding of the strengths and limitations of blockchains.

 >I will assume you have a basic understanding of Object Oriented Programming

 For a better demonstration, I want to use a productive language like [ruby](https://www.ruby-lang.org/en/) without compromising the performance.
-Cryptocurrency has many time consuming computations and that's why a compiled languages (like C++ and JAVA) are the languages to go.
+Cryptocurrency has many time consuming computations (_mining_ and hashing) and that's why a compiled languages (like C++ and JAVA) are the languages of choice to build production-ready coins.
 That being said I want to use a language with a better syntax so I can keep the development fun and allow better demonstration for the ideas.

 So, what I want to use?
 [Crystal](https://crystal-lang.org/) language.
 Crystal’s syntax is heavily inspired by Ruby’s, so it feels natural to read and easy to write, and has the added benefit of a lower learning curve for experienced Ruby devs.
 Their slogan is: